 If you have curly hair, we've got a time-saving trick for you ahead…

-Here's how to do it: First, saturate your wet strands with a leave-in conditioner or styling cream.
+Here's how plop your hair: First, saturate your wet strands with a leave-in conditioner or styling cream.
 Then, take a cotton T-shirt and lay it on a flat surface with the neck and sleeves closest to you (your bed is a safe bet).
 Next, stand over the T-shirt and flip your hair over so your hair is "plopping" onto the fabric.
-Grab the bottom of the shirt and hold it at the nape of your neck, roll the rest of the T-shirt toward your face, and tie the sleeves in a knot.
-Leave this on for 10 to 20 minutes as you finish the rest of your morning routine, then just shake out your curls.
+Lastly, grab the bottom of the shirt, hold it at the nape of your neck, roll the rest of the T-shirt toward your face, and tie the sleeves in a knot.
+Leave this on for 10 to 20 minutes as you finish the rest of your morning routine; then just shake out your curls.
 Here's a visual guide.